Historical Renovation

 Retrofit and historic replication projects benefit from over a century of manufacturing and technical advancements including high performance insulated glass.
 Integral groove weatherstripping and Hope’s Power of 5 finishing process to name a few—coupled with slim, historically accurate sightlines.
 Modern safety features such as hurricane resistance, blast mitigation, and bullet resistance can be incorporated into steel window systems and simultaneously complement the visual integrity of period buildings.

-Rauh House
+Rauh House Restoration

 The 1938 Rauh House is considered an icon of the International Style Modernism in the United States.
-"The windows were a critical part of the restoration of the Rauh House," says Paul Muller, executive director of the CIncinnati Preservation Association.
+"The windows were a critical part of the restoration of the Rauh House," says Paul Muller, executive director of the Cincinnati Preservation Association.